 Mental Health Counseling

 Mental illness in our country is a growing crisis.
-Staggering statistics demonstrate the need for more providers.*
+Staggering statistics demonstrate the need for more providers.
+According to Mental Health America’s 2024 report on the state of mental health in the US:

-21% of adults experience mental illness — 55% do not receive treatment.
+- 23% of adults experience mental illness

-There is an urgent demand for help, but the ratio of individuals to U.S. mental health care providers is 350:1.
+There is an urgent demand for help, but the ratio of individuals to U.S. mental health care providers is 340:1.
 The good news?
 You can make a difference.
 AIC’s master’s and doctorate programs in mental health counseling prepare you to step in and help those in need of mental health services.

 Job Outlook

-The U.S. Bureau of Labor Statistics (BLS) projects a 22% growth in mental health counseling jobs through 2031, making it one of the fastest-growing professions in the U.S. There were 161,588 job postings in 2021, up 28% from 2018.
+The U.S. Bureau of Labor Statistics (BLS) projects a 19% growth in mental health counseling jobs through 2033, making it one of the fastest-growing professions in the U.S. The BLS forecasts that there will be 84,500 new jobs in the sector by 2033.

 Salary Potential